DennisdelRioCarbo/Team-11/README.md

 - What is the correlation between different risk factors associated with heart disease
 - How are the different risk factors correlated between males and females
 - Which factors have more weight in predicting coronary heart disease

+#### Slide 6:
+- We explored the column names which are the ones mentioned previously and the data types which are either float64 or int64
+- We looked for null and duplicate values which we didn't find any

+#### Slide 7:
+- We then proceeded to explore graphically how the data in the different columns is distributed
+- We performed basic statistic exploration with pandas .describe() method

+#### Slide 8:
+- We also explored correlations and relationships between the different features graphically

+#### Slide 11:
+The first Machine Learning model we chose is Logistic Regression as we are trying to predict a discrete binary outcome.
+Logistic regression is easier to implement, interpret, and very efficient to train.
+It can have good accuracy for many simple data sets and it performs well when the dataset is linearly separable.
+Although we believe Logistic regression might work in this case, logistic regression inherently runs on a linear model and there are other models available which could also prove useful

+#### Slide 17:
+The task that the team member took at the beginning is what they continued with throughout the project.
+Instead, we should have stuck more to this kind of work distribution, where the tasks are shuffled